 The Chai’s Choice Front Range harness was invented by a retired U.S. Naval veteran.

-The owner provides a detailed sizing chart and several how-to videos.
+The manufacturer provides a detailed sizing chart and several how-to videos.

 Eco Friendly No Pull Dog Harness